 Shopify Developer

 A Shopify developer builds and improves Shopify storefronts by customizing themes, creating Online Store 2.0 sections, and optimizing speed and user experience.
-My work focuses on clean Liquid architecture, fast performance, and conversion-friendly UI—so your store looks premium, loads quickly, and stays maintainable as you scale.
+The goal isn’t just “design changes”—it’s building a store that loads fast, feels premium, and stays maintainable as your catalog, traffic, and marketing needs grow.

 Theme customization and layout improvements